arnog/mathlive/tutorials/MASTON.md

 ### Native Numbers

 A native number is encoded following the JSON grammar, with two extensions:
 * support for arbitrary precision numbers.
 The number of digits included may be more than supported by consuming software.
 The software can handle this situation by either reading only as many digits as can be supported internally or by treating it as an error.
-* support for explicit fractions.
-These numbers can be used to represent exact fractional quantities.
 * support for `NaN` and `infinity`

 &langle;native-number&rangle; := `'"NaN"'` | &langle;native-infinity&rangle; | [`'-'`] &langle;native-int&rangle; [ &langle;native-frac&rangle;] [ &langle;native-exp&rangle; ]